Mount Fansipan is located just outside of the town of Sa Pa in the northwestern corner of Vietnam.

 Located at the junction of pathways and railway stations in the center of this mountain complex is the perfect place to rest your feet and top up those caffeine levels before venturing back out onto the mountain.

-The floor to ceiling windows give you an amazing view (depending on what the clouds are doing) down towards a giant Buddhist statue in one direction, and the X temple in the other.
+The floor-to-ceiling windows give you an amazing view (depending on what the clouds are doing) down towards a giant Amitabha Buddhist statue in one direction, and the Pho Minh pagoda with surrounding temples in the other.

 The quirky interior is also worth a mention.
 The walls are made up of stacks of compressed stacks of Hmong textiles.